mward2020/ai-case-study/README.md

 ### If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)

 First, a general observation: Aside from the raw number of data points, one thing that raises an eyebrow about their dataset is that 250,000 doesn’t seem like a particularly large number of swings.
 I haven’t been to Callaway for a fitting so it’s possible that their fitting process is uniquely lean.
 Based on how many times I swung a club during my fitting experiences at Club Champion (a well-known club fitter), I’d expect a much larger number of swings at Callaway’s disposal.
 Perhaps they need to expand their datasets to their TopGolf venues (which they might already do).
-In all likelihood, they should be expanding their swing code to at least 500,000 swings, if not more.
+In all likelihood, they should be expanding their swing code to at least 500,000 swings, if not millions.

-Also, it's a little surprising for there to only be four data points per swing available within their process.
+Also, it's a little surprising that only four datapoints per swing are available within their process.
 However, another way to interpret the data is that there are 1,040,000 data points per swing, captured as part of those four principal components.
 The biomechanics of a swing are complex and, given the wealth of data that’s provided by at-home launch monitors, I wouldn’t be surprised if a single swing contains that much data.

-Secondly, Callaway makes no claim to making golf balls designed with Ai and ML.
+Secondly, Callaway makes no claim to making golf balls designed with AI and ML.
 As such, my recommendation is to quickly leverage existing models toward golf ball development.
 Titleist is the market leader in golf balls, and a Callaway AI-developed ball could go a long way to reducing the gap.

 Several companies are using AI to develop innovative golf balls that provide advanced data and performance insights.
 One of the most notable is OnCore Innovations with their GENiUS Ball.
 This ball integrates AI through embedded MEMS sensors, Bluetooth connectivity, and cloud-based reporting, allowing players to track detailed metrics like ball speed, spin, and launch data in real time.
 The GENiUS Ball aims to help golfers of all skill levels improve their game through this comprehensive feedback.